davejacobs/ml/README.md

 ML
 --

 ML is a machine-learning library/framework for Clojure.
-It's currently a pet project, but I am trying to keep algorithms as general as possible.
+It's currently a pet project, but I am trying to keep algorithms as general and composable as possible.
+Flexibility, and not efficiency, is the first concern.
+(Efficiency will come later.)
 Feel free to fork, experiment, and contribute!

 To implement
 ------------

-### Classification algorithms

 - <del>k-nearest neighbors</del>
 - <del>Linear regression</del>
 - <del>Logistic regression</del>
 - Neural network for logistic regression feature discovery
+  - Predict values based on pre-generated weights
+  - Calculate cost of values
+  - Use backpropagation to adjust weights
 - Regularization for linear regression
 - <del>Regularization for logistic regression</del>
 - Regularization for neural network
+- Decision tree builder
+- Support Vector Machine
+- Naive Bayes classifier
+- K-means clustering